(AFRICA, EMPIRES and SLAVERY – continued)

 AFRICA, EMPIRES and SLAVERY (7 of 8)

 The British had taken Cape Colony from the Dutch East India Company while the Netherlands was ruled by Napoleon, a British squadron of ships landing 6000 men and routing the local Dutch in 1806.
-The British used the Cape Colony for provisioning its ships involved in tea and other trading with India and points beyond.
-They won recognition as possessing the colony at the Congress of Vienna at the close of the Napoleonic wars, the British agreeing to pay six million sterling for it and a part of Guiana in South America, which had been owned by the Dutch West India Company.
+The British used Cape Colony for provisioning its ships involved in tea and other trading with India and points beyond.
+At the close of the Napoleonic wars the Congress of Vienna recognized Britain's possession of the colony, the British agreeing to pay six million sterling for it and Guyana in South America, which had been owned by the Dutch West India Company.

-The Cape Colony consisted of around 26,000 Europeans – mainly the mostly Dutch Boers – 30,000 slaves, 20,000 of mixed race and some Khoikhoi (Hottentots).
-The British were uncomfortable with the slavery that came with the colony, Britain having outlawed the slave trade but not slavery itself.
-They tried to establish a rule of law, including law that protected slaves from abuse.
-They encouraged the Boers to give up their slaves and they taxed them, and the Boers looked upon the British authorities as oppressive and naive.
+The Cape Colony consisted of around 26,000 Europeans, the majority consisting of Dutch Boers (farmers) – as well as 30,000 slaves, 20,000 of mixed race peoples and a few Khoikhoi (Hottentots).
+Having outlawed the slave trade in 1803, the British were uncomfortable with the slavery that came with the colony.
+They establish a law that protected slaves from abuse.
+They encouraged the Boers to give up their slaves and they taxed them, and many Boers looked upon the British as oppressive and naive.

-In June 1820, more than two thousands migrants arrived from Britain – 1610 men and 659 women – looking for land to acquire, land that was made available by Boers moving just beyond the colony to escape the British.
+In June 1820 more than two thousand migrants arrived at Cape Colony from Britain – 1610 men and 659 women – looking for land to acquire, land made available by Boers moving just beyond the colony to escape the British.
 In the coming few years the new colonists were to communicate their disappointment with farming to people back in Britain, discouraging further migration for the purpose of farming.

-In 1833, Britain's parliament passed the Abolition of Slavery Act, to be applied in all of the lands they controlled, set to take effect in August, 1834.
+In 1833, Britain's parliament passed the Abolition of Slavery Act, to be applied in all of the lands they controlled, set to take effect in August 1834.
 In 1835 the British began emancipating slaves in the West Indies and in the Cape Colony.
-Boers in Cape Colony disliked it, and in 1836 from 10,000 to 14,000 Boers began what was to be known as their Great Trek, away from British rule and for new lands to occupy.
-The Xhosa were blocking their movement eastward, and the Boers moved instead in a northern and eastern direction, on horseback and in covered wagons pulled by oxen, taking their slaves with them, and their rifles and their one book – the Bible.
-They were libertarian, slave master, militiaman, pioneer and patriarchal Biblical fundamentalist rolled into one.
-They believed in their own version of ad hoc justice, and they believed that whatever land they could take, by violence if necessary, should be theirs.
+Boers still in Cape Colony disliked it, and in 1836 from 10,000 to 14,000 Boers began what was to be known as their Great Trek away from British rule and towards new lands to occupy.
+The Xhosa people were blocking their movement eastward, and the Boers moved instead in a northern and eastern direction, on horseback and in covered wagons pulled by oxen.
+They had their slaves with them and their rifles and one book – the Bible.
+Their racism allowed them to be both libertarians and slave masters.
+They were militiamen, pioneers and patriarchal Biblical fundamentalists all rolled into one.
+They believed in their own version of ad hoc justice, and their chauvinism allowed them to believe that whatever land they could take should be theirs – by violence if necessary.

 In 1842, British troops occupied Natal, and the British annexed the port in 1843 and made it a dependency of Cape Colony.
 A British company started cotton growing near Natal – the Natal Cotton Company – and one of the company's directors went to Germany in search of settlers.
-Economically these were hard times in Europe, and in Lower Saxony he found Germans willing to plant cotton for the company.
+Economically these were hard times for Europeans, a time of bad weather and poor harvests, and in Lower Saxony he found Germans willing to plant cotton for the company.
 In 1847 the colonists settled in what was called "New Germany" just outside Port Natal, but their attempt to grow cotton failed.
 Some of the Germans began supplying vegetables to the growing town of Natal.
-The Natal Cotton Company disbanded and many of the settlers moved inland, forty miles from the coast, to Pietermaritzburg, a town that had been founded by the Boers in 1838.
+The Natal Cotton Company disbanded and many of the settlers moved inland, forty miles from the coast, to Pietermaritzburg, a town that had been founded by Boers in 1838.

 In December 1847, the governor of Cape Colony, Harry Smith, proclaimed the southern bank of the Orange River as the Cape Colony's northern boundary.
 The number of whites at Cape Colony was nearing 140,000, and by 1850 the colony was suffering from a need of skilled labor: bricklayers, printers, carpenters, dressmakers and gardeners.

-In 1852, in what is called the Sand River Convention, the British recognized Boer independence, or right to administer their own affairs, beyond the Cape Colony's border, with the caveat that the Boers end slavery.
+In 1852, in what is called the Sand River Convention, the British recognized Boer independence, in other words their right to administer their own affairs beyond Cape Colony's border, with the caveat that the Boers end slavery.

-The Boers were still fighting what were called Kaffir wars – Kaffir a word used by the Boers for blacks.
-And, in 1856, war erupted between the Boers and the able leader, Moshoeshoe, of Basutoland, the Boers having made incursions against Basutoland.
+The Boers were still fighting what were called Kaffir wars – kaffir a word used by the Boers for blacks.
+The Boers made incursions against Basutoland, and in 1856 they fought the people there, led ably by their leader, Moshoeshoe.

-The Boers were also making incursions against the Xhosa and the Thembu, just east of Cape Colony.
-The Xhosa were suffering from diminishing herds, and in 1856 they responded to the hardship the way that Jews had around the time of Christ and as Plains Indians soon would in North America: the Xhosa adopted an apocalyptic prophesy.
+The Boers were also making incursions into the territories of the Xhosa and the Thembu, just east of Cape Colony.
+The Xhosa were suffering from diminishing herds, and in 1856 they responded to the hardship the way Jews did around the time of Christ and as Plains Indians soon would in North America: the Xhosa adopted an apocalyptic prophecy.
 A girl, it is said, had a vision while fetching water.
-Drawing from the prophesy the Xhosa sacrificed all their cattle and refrained from sowing grain.
+Drawing from the prophecy the Xhosa sacrificed all their cattle and refrained from sowing grain.
 This, they believed, would bring their ancestors back from the dead, would sweep whites and doubters into the sea and leave them free from warfare and loss of land.
-The Xhosa starved, and they dispersed, looking for food and employment, and Boers increased their expansion against their land.
+Xhosa starved and they dispersed, looking for food and employment, and the Boers increased their expansion into their land.

 A 27-year-old ordained Scottish minister and member of the London Missionary Society, David Livingston, arrived at Cape Colony in 1841.
-He wished to convert Africans to Christianity, to oppose slavery and to enlist Great Britain in his crusade.
-In 1843 he married the daughter of a British missionary in Africa, and he spent a few years in Bechuana, learning languages and customs.
-In June1849, he started a trek northward with his wife and two children, two other explorers and African guides.
-In 1851 he reached the Zambezi River, and in April 1852 he returned to Capetown and sent his family to England to recover from the rigors of their travel.
+He wished to convert Africans to Christianity, to fight slavery and to enlist Great Britain in his crusade.
+In 1843 he married the daughter of a British missionary in Africa, and he spent a few years in Bechuana learning languages and customs.
+In June 1849 he started a trek northward with his wife and two children, two other explorers and African guides.
+In 1851 he reached the Zambezi River, and in April 1852 he returned to Cape Town and sent his family to England to recover from the rigors of their travel.

-Livingston was unpopular at Capetown.
-He was believed to be too sympathetic with blacks and to have sold them guns, and he returned to his travels unable to buy ammunition for his own weapon.
-He journeyed northward to the Zambezi again, then to Lake Dilolo in February 1854, and on to Luanda, on the Atlantic Coast at the end of May.
+Livingston journeyed northward to the Zambezi again, then to Lake Dilolo in February 1854, and on to Luanda, on the Atlantic Coast at the end of May.
 He returned to the Zambezi River and in November 1855 found the great waterfalls, Musi-o-Tunya, which he named after Britain's queen, Victoria.
 On May 20, 1856, he arrived on the east coast, near the mouth of the Zambezi, and he returned to England where he was celebrated as a hero.